huzaifa-cpu/MqttBroker/README.md

 # MqttBroker
-An MQTT broker (server) and Client written from scratch.
+An MQTT broker(server) and Client written from scratch in Java.

 `Tools used`:
 1. Java